 Low: $300 - $500

-Cost to install kitchen countertops may vary depending on the state or city.
+Cost to install kitchen countertops varies greatly by region.
 Get free estimates from countertop installers in your city.